 Return bus transportation from Sun Fun Resort to Arawak Cay (west entrance- short walk to the finish line), will be provided at 8:30 am and 9:30 am.

 Return bus transportation from Blake Road to Arawak Cay (west entrance – short walk to the finish line), will be provided at 9:00 am and 9:45 am.

 There is ample complimentary parking available in the Ft.
 Charlotte area (opposite finish line) and on the side streets in the area.
 Marathon Bahamas strongly recommend that you arrive no later than 5:00 am to find parking as there may be some congestion in the area.

 On Marathon Day, Sunday, January 16, special traffic controls will be in place from Junkanoo Beach to Paradise Island to Montague Beach thru Shirley Street to West Bay Street from 5:00 am – 12:30 pm.
 The streets (downtown – Shirley Street) will be opened on a gradual basis.
 West Bay Street through Compass Point will remain closed until the last participant has cleared the area.
 During the road closure, only authorized vehicles will be allowed on the route at the discretion of the traffic police.
 Traffic rules will be rigorously enforced to keep the event safe for all participants.
 Please plan ahead and allow extra time for travel on race morning.

 The average weather in January is absolutely stunning with lows in the 60s (mornings) rising to the mid-70s (afternoon).
 The humidity averages out to 64%, with the sunrise at 6:53 am EST.

-Water and replacement supplements will be available every mile, along the course, starting at mile two.
+and will be available every mile, along the course, starting at mile two.